 Submitted by guest blogger Kurt Lindboom-Broberg

 If you own a bike (or three, like me), you know that some days are for going fast on a flat ride while others are for casual conversations with friends while taking in the views.
-Some days are for the well-known, comfortable route while others are for a challenge like climbing a mountain.
+Some days are for one of the well-known, comfortable cycling routes while others are for a challenge like climbing a mountain.
 No matter the day, the ultimate place to ride has a variety of options to choose from: flats, rollers, views to explore, and challenges to take on.
 The Whiteface Region has all that and more!

 I’ve been traveling to Lake Placid, NY for outdoor adventures every year since 2011.
 When I’m there, if I get on a bike, nine out of ten times I am headed up Route 86 to Wilmington.
 Not only is this one of my favorite sections of road--with a gentle decline the entire 11 miles winding along the northern branch of the Ausable River with Whiteface Mountain as a backdrop--but it leads to a variety of rides I can choose from that day.
 As you enter the heart of Wilmington, you’ll be at a four way stop--an intersection of Route 86, Bonnieview Road, and Whiteface Memorial Highway.
 Each of these roads offers a different type of experience, all equally fun when seeking out different adventures: